baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 done
 ```

-> Also wrong, for the same reason; a file named “-n” will fool the cat program, and if the pattern does not match, it will loop once with the pattern itself as the value.
+> Also wrong, for the same reason; a file named "-n" will fool the cat program, and if the pattern does not match, it will loop once with the pattern itself as the value.

 ```shell
 cat $(find . -type f) > ../collection  # WRONG
 ```

 > Wrong.
-If any pathname contains a space, newline, or tab, its name will be split (file “a b” will be incorrectly parsed as two files, “a” and “b”).
+If any pathname contains a space, newline, or tab, its name will be split (file "a b" will be incorrectly parsed as two files, "a" and "b").
 If a pathname contains a globbing character like *, the shell will try to expand it, potentially creating additional problems.
 Also, if the find command matches no files, the command will be run with no parameters; on many commands (like cat) this will cause the program to hang on input from standard input (you can fix this by appending pathname /dev/null, but many people do not know to do that).

 ```shell
 ( for file in $(find . -type f) ; do  # WRONG